-InterLaw Diversity Forum Ltd (company number: 09010439; registered office: 7 Bell Yard, London, England, WC2A 2JR) (“we”, “us”, “our”) operates the UK Model Diversity Survey (“UK MDS”) platform.
+InterLaw Diversity Forum Ltd (Company number: 09010439; Registered office: 7 Bell Yard, London, England, WC2A 2JR) (“we”, “us”, “our”) operates the UK Model Diversity Survey (“UK MDS”) platform.

 The UK MDS is run on a platform built on a Microsoft suite of tools and licensed to InterLaw Diversity Forum by the Law School Admission Council, Inc. These terms govern how you may use the platform.

-Changes to these terms or the platform
+Changes to these terms for the UK MDA platform

 We may amend these terms from time to time.
 We will try to give you reasonable notice of any material changes.